rekha-balan/azure-docs-test2-pr.nl-NL/articles/storsimple/storsimple-virtual-array-deploy1-portal-prep.md

 Before you deploy a virtual array, make sure that:

-* You have access to a host system running Hyper-V on Windows Server 2008 R2 or later or VMware (ESXi 5.5 or later) that can be used to a provision a device.
+* You have access to a host system running Hyper-V on Windows Server 2008 R2 or later or VMware (ESXi 5.0, 5.5 or 6.0) that can be used to a provision a device.
 * The host system is able to dedicate the following resources to provision your virtual array:

   * A minimum of 4 cores.
   * At least 8 GB of RAM.
 If you plan to configure the virtual array as file server, 8 GB supports 2 million files.
-You need 16 GB RAM to support 2 - 4 million plan files.
+You need 16 GB RAM to support 2 - 4 million files.
   * One network interface.
   * A 500 GB virtual disk for system data.